brunorijsman/dske-python/docs/protocol-guide.md

 Imagine, for now, that two clients Carol and Celia have exchanged blocks of PSRD.
-This means that Carol and Celia both have a identical copies of the PSRD blocks, and no-one else knows what they blocks of PSRD are.
+This means that Carol and Celia both have a identical copies of the PSRD blocks, and no-one else knows what these blocks of PSRD are.

-Carol and Celia can now agree on a key using a public conversation.
+Carol and Celia can now agree on a Carol-Celia encryption key using a public conversation.
 For example, Carol could announce that she will use bytes numbers 100 through 228 of PSRD block number 123 as the key.
 We refer to this as the meta-data for the encryption key.
 Since Celia has a copy of PSRD block 123, she can extract bytes 100 through 228 and find the same encryption key.
-But no-one else knows the contents of PSRD block 123, so no-one else can determine what the key is.
+But no-one else knows the contents of PSRD block 123, so no-one else can determine what the Carol-Celia encryption key is.

 Carol and Celia need to make sure that they are really talking to each other and not to some imposter.